PedrobyJoao/nwaku-eval/README.md

 > then slides forward by a set number of steps (e.g., 2 nodes), and the
 > connection process is repeated.
 By ensuring the step size is smaller than the
 > window size, we create overlapping peer groups, which guarantees a single,
-> fully connected network without any isolated partitions
+> fully connected network without any isolated partitions.

 ## Aggregation of multiple experiments